BitskiCo/docs/docs/programatic-wallets.md

 ## [Whitelabel Wallets](whitelabel-wallet.md)

 Whitelabel wallets are a great solution when you want complete control over a users blockchain experience and your users don't need to interact with any other applications.
-For instance, if you want to allow users to deposit DAI and then lend that DAI out to other people.
+For instance, you could:

+- Create a savings account for users where they can deposit DAI and earn interest.
+- Create a unique address for each user in your game where their assets can be saved.

+Authentication for whitelabel wallets is handled by your backend and users will not see any Bitski UI.

+_Note: each whitelabel wallet is own ethereum account so it will need gas to execute transactions.
+Because of this we suggest combining whitelabel wallets with meta transactions so that you can pay fees from your enterprise wallet.
+This would also make it easy to transfer assets out if a user wants to sign up for their own wallet._